devmichalek/TerminalTeams/README.md

 - each user in the LAN has the same local time on the system
 - only one user can run an application per IP address interface
 - no centralized server
-- no support for IPv6
+- no support for IPv6 and TLS
 - terminal emulator window resizing is not supported
-- ASCII is the only supported set of characters
+- ASCII set is the only supported set of characters
+- messages are ephemeral, no storage

 ### Installation
 ```